niallang/Nial_Development/README.md

 **Prerequisites:** `gcc` or `clang`, `make` and `cmake`.

-The simplest way to run nial is to run `make` from the root directory, which will build the `nial` executable, after prompting for additional features.

-- `make nialcore` will build core nial alone.
+The simplest way to run nial is to run `make` from the root directory, which will build the `nialbasic` executable, placing it in the root directory. `make nialcore` will build the core nial alone.
-- `make nialbasic` will build nial basic, which is  required for a custom install.
-- `make nial` will build a custom executable after prompting for your choice.

 Aternatively, if the make recipes do not work, you can manually build Nial.